 Repairs and maintenance are charged to expense as incurred.
-Depreciation expense for the years ended December 31, 2013 and 2012, was \$47,737 and \$44,690, respectively.
+Depreciation expense for the years ended December 31, 2014 and 2013, was \$49,131 and \$47,737, respectively.

 Federal Excise Taxes - As an organization described in Section 501(c)(3) of the Internal Revenue Code, the Foundation is exempt from federal income taxes and has been classified as a private foundation.
 In accordance with the applicable provisions of the Internal Revenue Code, the Foundation is subject to an excise tax on net investment income, including realized gains, and to tax on unrelated business income in connection with certain partnership investments.
-Excise tax expense for the years ended December 31, 2013 and 2012, was \$63,805 and \$76,010 respectively.
+Excise tax expense for the years ended December 31, 2014 and 2013, was \$241,872 and \$63,805 respectively.

 The Foundation has provided for deferred income taxes at the excise tax rate of 2%.
-Deferred excise taxes relate to net unrealized investment gains that have been recognized in the financial statements but are deferred from taxable income until realized.
-Total deferred excise tax recorded on the statements of activities for the years ended December 31, 2013 and 2012, is \$133,000 and \$140,000, respectively.
-The Foundation's informational returns for the years ended December 31, 2010 through 2013 are subject to examination by the Internal Revenue Service and the Attorney General of the State of Connecticut.
+Deferred excise taxes relate to net unrealized investment gains or losses that have been recognized in the financial statements but are deferred from taxable income until realized.
+Total deferred excise tax (benefit) recorded on the statements of activities for the years ended December 31, 2014 and 2013, is \$(151,000) and \$133,000, respectively.
+The Foundation's informational returns for the years ended December 31, 2011 through 2014 are subject to examination by the Internal Revenue Service and the Attorney General of the State of Connecticut.

 In accordance with private foundation regulations, qualified minimum distributions are required to be made by the Foundation on an annual basis.
-Qualified distributions for the fiscal years ended December 31, 2013 and 2012, were \$ 2,580,597 and \$2,652,896, respectively.
+Qualified distributions for the fiscal years ended December 31, 2014 and 2013, were \$ 2,507,248 and \$2,580,597, respectively.